petryca/vue-stickies-backend-tutorial/server-integration.md

         // Check if we deleted the last sticky if (this.stickies.length === 0) {
-            console.log('All stickies deleted, triggering refresh');
+            console.log('All stickies deleted, triggering DELETE request');
-            // The server will delete the sticky set when empty array is sent
+            // The server will delete the sticky set using DELETE /api/:id
             // This will trigger debouncedSave which will handle the server deletion return; // Don't focus since we'll be refreshing }